chemplusplus/Chemplusplus/README.md

 Our website was coded in HTML and can be found [here](https://chemplusplus.github.io).

+# For Developers

+Our executable files are compiled using [PyInstaller](https://www.pyinstaller.org/).
+The preconfigured spec files are located in the ..\Chemplusplus\Spec_Files directory.

 # Documentation

 Here Is The Offical Documentation For Chem++